Lexington Animal Hospital is proud of our professional and courteous staff!

 David is from Duncannon, a small Appalachian Trail town in Pennsylvania.
 He left home for "travel and adventure" in the Army shortly after 9/11, and now works for Devil's Backbone Outpost in Lexington, VA.
-Growing up he had a lab and a German Shepherd, but has graduated from that to a veterinarian wife, a toddler daughter, an infant son, and two pugs.
+Growing up he had a lab and a German Shepherd, but has graduated from that to a veterinarian wife, 2 daughters, 1 son, 2 pugs, and 1 mouser.
 You'll find him in the hospital on evenings and weekends, trying to help out and not break things.